sude427/Word-Count-App/README.md

 # Word-Count-App

-You can find out how many letters are in the text you wrote.
+You can find out how many letters are in the text you wrote